Garnet Schaffer, Youngstown, Ohio

 After her education, Garnet took on various radio station jobs in Louisville, Washington D.C., Charlotte and Detroit.
 Her work was appreciated as she received a special award from ABC recognizing her excellence as the first female certified in Radio Marketing consultation.

 While growing up, she attended First Christian Church which closed in 2004.
-Garnet’s family and ancestors all attended First Christian church starting with her great-great-grandfather, William Henry Darrow before the Civil War.
+Garnet’s family and ancestors all attended First Christian Church starting with her great-great-grandfather, William Henry Darrow before the Civil War.
 Garnet joined Trinity Methodist church 13 years ago after her return from Montpelier, Vermont.
-Garnet supported St. Anthony’s church at the Spaghetti dinners and would often attend midnight mass as she was a favorite of the late Monsignor John DeMarinis.
+Garnet supported St. Anthony’s Church at the spaghetti dinners and would often attend midnight Mass as she was a favorite of the late Monsignor John DeMarinis.
 Garnet was an active member of the Trinity United Methodist Women and she was gifted in her ability to give opening prayers and benedictions as she was often asked to at many affairs.
 She also was a liturgist at Trinity and had been asked to give the sermon message twice in ten years.
-Garnet’s continuous prayer and the prayer of her Trinity United Methodist Church, St Anthony’s Church, St Peter and Paul Ukrainian Orthodox Church, All Hallow’s Church by the Tower of London, under Reverend Katherine Hedderly and others, along with her strong belief in God, helped her through the ALS suffering.
+Garnet’s continuous prayer and the prayer of her Trinity United Methodist Church, St. Anthony’s Church, Sts.
+Peter and Paul Ukrainian Orthodox Church, All Hallow’s Church by the Tower of London, under Reverend Katherine Hedderly and others, along with her strong belief in God, helped her through the ALS suffering.

 Her burial at Oak Hill Cemetery will be a reunion as she will be close to many of her Darrow family ancestors including her grandmother, Garnet Schafer; her aunt, Garnet Schafer and many distant great-grandparents, numerous aunts and uncles and countless Darrow cousins, who she greatly adored and always remembered at Easter and Christmas.
 Garnet loved Dinah Fedyna, her family doctor, always celebrating Ukrainian Orthodox Christmas with her family and now is reunited with her as her heavenly friend and ironically, Garnet suffered the same illness of ALS as Dr. Fedyna, which helped her deal with many of the daily problems she encountered.